JZ6/Office-Hours-Booking-System/doc/phase1/Test.md

 ### User Interface
 React component testing will be done with Jest and Enzyme, which should cover basic forms and interactions.
 If needed, Puppeteer can be used to simulate mouse inputs in a chromium browser for more complex behaviour like drag and drop.

-## Writing Tests
+## Test Driven Development
-Features and their tests will be written by the same person.
-Tests will be reviewed during a pull request by two other people.
+Tests and features will be written by the same person at the same time, following TDD principles.
+Tests will then be reviewed during a pull request by two other people.

 ## Handout